Almost every trader I have met starts on the wrong end of the learning process.

 Remember, you are looking for the timeframe that matches you best.
 Not the system that makes the most money.

 You can usually make more profits by trading more currency pairs or trading more systems.
 But is it much harder to trade against your personality and daily schedule.

 Along the same lines as trading timeframes, are the different trading setups out there.
 There are basically two types of setups that traders look for:

-You might be good at one or all three.
+You might be good at one or both.
 But the key is to start with just one and master it, before moving on.